No Joke: Comedian Kevin Hart backs new MMA league

 The Atlantic City card — PFL7 — airs at 9 p.m. on NBCSN.

-The league was formed when Donn Davis, Mark Leschly and Russ Ramsey bought the WSOF in 2017 for $25 and rebranded the organization into a tournament style — think March Madness in a cage — league.
+The league was formed when Donn Davis, Mark Leschly and Russ Ramsey invested $25 million into the WSOF in 2017 and rebranded the organization into a tournament style — think March Madness in a cage — league.
 The PFL landed two-time Olympic judo gold medalist Kayla Harrison as its star, who won her first two professional fights this summer.

 "The genesis of the idea is, the day UFC sold for $4.2 billion is the day I started this company," Davis said.
 "The UFC, congratulations to bringing MMA into the big time.
 But what they haven't done is to be able to make that into a sport where championships are earned rather than awarded."